Gertkeno/Airlock-Paper-Prototype/gertReader/tester.md

 # Player looks at Ardelia
 For 30 seconds, player is able to look into Ardelia's eyes.
 Can move Ardelia's head as she looks around.
 If the player looks at their body, they see it sitting, in an almost trance-like state.

 Can glance down at tablet with the report on Marvin "Marv" Gates' death.
-Cause of death: Asphyxiation. (set: $marv_is_dead to true)
+Cause of death: Asphyxiation. (set: $marv_is_dead)

 The player can overhear--